 Let’s begin with an exercise to examine our own understandings of these terms.

-When I facilitate trainings exploring DEI subjects, I find it useful for my participants to start by sharing their own definitions of diversity, equity, and inclusion.
+When I facilitate training exploring DEI subjects, I find it useful for my participants to start by sharing their own definitions of diversity, equity, and inclusion.
 This may reveal to an individual that they don’t currently see a difference between them and may also reveal the significant differences in understanding between individuals on a team.
 Understanding these differences is essential to establishing mutual respect among everyone in your community and creating an inclusive environment for all your staff members.

 Try it yourself.

-- Take out a piece of paper or open a blank document on your computer and jot down our three key words: diversity, inclusion, and equity.
+- Take out a piece of paper or open a blank document on your computer and jot down our three keywords: diversity, inclusion, and equity.
 Now define them.
-Write buzzwords, bulleted definitions — whatever comes to mind.
+Write buzzwords, bulleted definitions, or whatever comes to mind.

 - What do you notice?
 Are there clear differences between the terms?
-Overlap?
+Is there overlap?
 Do you feel able to explain how they all relate?

 The first time I did this exercise, I found it challenging.
-Diversity, inclusion, and equity are so often used interchangeably that the only difference seems to be which one is in fashion at any particular time.
+Diversity, inclusion, and equity are used interchangeably, so the only difference seems to be which one is in fashion at any particular time.
 I’d spent so much time just thinking of them as “diversity = good” or “inclusion = good” that I didn’t know where to start on their definitions, let alone understand how they related to one another.
 Perhaps you found the questions similarly difficult.

-Being able to pull apart these definitions is vital.
-When we can’t hold diversity, equity, and inclusion as separate concepts — and understand how they interact — we can’t set clear goals and strategies around them.
+Being able to pull apart these definitions is vital for an inclusive community.
+When we can’t hold diversity, equity, and inclusion as separate concepts and understand how they interact we can’t set clear goals and strategies around them.

 When I use this exercise in my unconscious bias training with tech companies, participants offer a wide variety of answers.
 Diversity is often perceived to be about perspective, representation, tough conversation, and supporting inclusion.
 Inclusion prompts answers about creating environments conducive to feedback, supporting diversity, and being open.
 Equity was described as fairness, sameness, and valuing diversity and inclusion.
 Redundancies and conflicting thoughts are everywhere and it’s hard at first to tell the definitions apart.